PanagiotisKots/Coding-Jokes/README.md

 ## Coding Jokes 🤣

 In the world of coding, humor can be the perfect way to lighten the mood during a long day of debugging.
-Whether you're a seasoned developer or just starting out, these jokes are sure to bring a smile to your face!(hopefully)
+Whether you're a seasoned developer or just starting out, these jokes are sure to bring a smile to your face! (😁 hopefully)

 ## How to Contribute